← Back to Topics

 Key Takeaways

-4. Documentation is critical: Maintain records to substantiate QSBS status
+4. Documentation is critical: Keeping detailed and accurate records is essential to substantiate QSBS status and defend against audits.

 Sources and Citations